Solutions For Scalar Equations in AdS_4 with Adomian Method and Boundary CFT_3 Duals: Introduction

 On the other hand, with respect to (wrt) the symmetries of the bulk setups and solutions, which point out that dual boundary operators should be $SU(4) \times U(1)$-singlet, and all supersymmetries, parity- and scale-invariance must be broken, we swap or interchange the three representations (reps) of $SO(8)$ for gravitino so that, we present the needed singlet boundary scalar, fermion, (mainly $U(1)$ and $SU(2)$) gauge fields and especially the operators made of them; and then, by deforming the boundary actions with the new built operators corresponding to the three bulk states, while proposing new solutions for the boundary scalar, fermion and gauge fields, we find various interesting $SO(4)$ invariant solutions, which in turn are often small instantons on a three-sphere with radius $r$ at infinity ($S_\infty^3$), and confirm the state-operator correspondence for all the bulk and boundary solutions.

 The structure of this article is as follows: In section 2, we present the 7-form ansatz of the gravity background and main resulting nonhomogeneous NLPDE for (pseudo)scalars in $EAdS_4$; and in subsection 2.1, we see that in anti-M2-branes background, the (pseudo)scalars become Higgs-like and leave the equation homogeneous.
 In section 3, we try to solve the bulk equations, in probe approximation; and while in subsection 3.1 we write solutions for the equation after SSB, in subsection 3.2 we present a general procedure to solve the bulk equations with ADM, perturbatively; Then, in subsections 3.3-5, we get series (normalizable) solutions for the bulk massive ($m^2=+4$), massless ($m^2=0$) and tachyonic ($m^2=-9/4$) modes with ADM, respectively.
 In section 4, we review dual symmetries and needed elements of AdS$_4$/CFT$_3$ correspondence for the (pseudo)scalars, briefly.
 In section 5, we deal with the boundary dual Euclidean solutions, realized in ABJM-like CFT$_3$'s; and in this way, in subsections 5.1-3, after presenting dual $\Delta_+=4, 3, 3/2$ operators and deforming the associated actions, we write boundary solutions and confirm the gravity/gauge duality for all three bulk modes, respectively.
+In Section 6, after giving a summary and conclusion, we comment briefly on connections of these studies to hadrons and specially meson spectra in context of holographic QCD, as an important application of gauge/gravity duality.